ProjectElixir-Devices/.github/profile/README.md

 > * The device must have an unlocked bootloader & has Platform Tools installed in pc.
 > * If you are moving from any other Android version to Android 14, it is necessary to do CLEAN FLASH (Format Data)
 > * Take a backup for safe side (If you are coming from older Android version or doing a clean flash)
+> * For any queries or help related to Elixir, join our support group : [Tap Here](https://telegram.me/Elixir_Discussion)

 ### Official Git Organization / Repos
 * [**Elixir Manifest**](https://github.com/Project-Elixir/manifest)